eantyshev/go.audit/RATIONALE.md

 ## TODO
 ### MongoDB cluster
-To get rid of single POF for inserts we need at least 2 replicas: primary and secondary for writes and reads respectively.
+To get rid of a single POF for inserts we need at least 2 replicas: primary and secondary for writes and reads respectively.
 Further, we may event introduce sharding by consumer ID hash

 ### Consuming events via Message Queue
-* Sometimes primary replica goes down, and cluster doesn't serve write requests for ~10sec
+* Sometimes primary replica goes down, and the cluster doesn't serve write requests for ~10sec
 * Even in normal operation producers don't want to wait for write confirmation.
-It is natural that we need a MQ to store in-flight messages (events).
+Naturally, we need an MQ to store in-flight messages (events).
-RabbitMQ is free, scalable and configurable.
+RabbitMQ is free, scalable, and configurable.
 But to keep the prototype simple we implement an endpoint  `POST /v1/event` which synchronously saves a log record.